micmejia/bible-dump/NKJV/2 Samuel/2 Sam 3.md

 Then Abner said to David, "I will arise and go, and gather all Israel to my lord the king, that they may make a covenant with you, and that you may reign over all that your heart desires."
 So David sent Abner away, and he went in peace. ## Joab Murders Abner

 ###### 22
-At that moment the servants of David and Joab came from a raid and brought much [^f]spoil with them.
+At that moment the servants of David and Joab came from a raid and brought much spoil with them.
 But Abner _was_ not with David in Hebron, for he had sent him away, and he had gone in peace.

 ###### 23
 When Joab and all the troops that _were_ with him had come, they told Joab, saying, "Abner the son of Ner came to the king, and he sent him away, and he has gone in peace."